-19 Iron is to him no more than straw; and bronze, no more than rotten wood.
-20 Arrows will not put him to flight; slingstones will be as wisps of hay.
+19Iron is to him no more than straw; and bronze, no more than rotten wood.
+20Arrows will not put him to flight; a sling-stone tickles him like hay.
+21Clubs are as splinters to him;

-21 Clubs are as splinters to him; he laughs at the whirring javelin.
+he laughs at the whirring javelin.

 22 His belly is as sharp as pottery sherds; he moves across the mire like a harrow.

-23He churns the depths into a seething caldron;
+23 He churns the depths into a seething caldron;